nguyentran0212/iegems-website/_posts/2024-10-12-review-AFUL-Performer7.md

 *Figure shows the frequency response of Performer 7 against the Harman in-ear target.
 Measurements were done with an IEC-711-compliant coupler and might only be compared with other measurements from this same coupler.
 Above 8kHz, the measurement likely does not match the response at the ear drum.
 Visit my [graph database](https://nk-tran.com/iegems-graphtool/) for more comparisons.*

-*How do you describe the overall sound signature of XXXX?*

-*How does XXXX balance different voices and instruments in a band?
-(Sample tracks: [ABC feat.
-Sophia Black by Polyphia](https://www.youtube.com/watch?v=Mtd24QIBJ5Y))*

-*How does XXXX balance different parts of a piano?
-(Sample tracks: [Bach's Goldberg Variations, recorded by Lang Lang](https://youtu.be/linQUK6jNmg?si=v_2nz6exiNXsZUjU))*
+I would describe the tonality of P7 as **"mild V-shape"**.
+It has a boosted bass, slightly lifted lower midrange, and a certain degree of emphasis in the treble.
+However, the boosted frequencies are not overly exaggerated, thus keeping the overall tonality and the perceived "contrast" of P7's presentation at a level that I consider neutral.
+As a result, all recordings across genres sound very balanced and natural with P7.
+It does not lack bass, yet does not make bass overshadow other parts of the mix.
+It does make treble stand out, without making treble too pronounced and fatiguing.
+I did not detect any problem in how P7 balances different sections in a large orchestra, different voices in a piano solo, nor different voices and instruments within a rock band.
+If I were to really nitpick, I would say the lower voices in piano solos sound a smidgen louder than how they should be.

+Where P7 truly shines is how it presents the midrange.
+Thanks to the subtle lift in the lower midrange and the impeccable balance against the upper midrange, the midrange of P7 has a subtle warmth to make voices and instruments more pleasing (or dare I say... "musical"), I'm particularly impressed by how P7 handles

-*How does the midrange of XXXX handle vocals?
+*How does the midrange of P7 handle vocals?
 (Sample tracks: [Dreamland Express by John Denver](https://youtu.be/6pqfoBUTFdk?si=oxKzIDQ42CfgCyuf), [Kiwi wa Boku ni Niteiru by See-Saw](https://www.youtube.com/watch?v=U6BkF23UPbM))*

-*How does XXXX handle sibilant recordings?
+*How does P7 handle sibilant recordings?
 (Sample tracks: [Shivers by Ed Sheeran](https://www.youtube.com/watch?v=z2_Lrg6rRks))*

-*How does XXXX reproduce strings and orchestra?
+*How does P7 reproduce strings and orchestra?
 (Sample tracks: [Now We Are Free by 2CELLOS](https://www.youtube.com/watch?v=74CYIdYoQ5w), [Ciaccona from Bach's Violin Partita No.2 in D Minor, performed by Kavakos](https://www.youtube.com/watch?v=AtA5DbswJ90), [Synchro BOM-BA-YE by Tokyo Kosei Wind Orchestra](https://www.youtube.com/watch?v=4lwPiXnOGZ4))*

 **Percussion, Bass, and perceived dynamic:** *In this section, my focus is the not just the bass, but rather the sense of dynamic of an IEM.
 Can it convey the sense of beat and rhythm?
 Can it reproduce transients, the fast and large jump of loudness in the music?
 Simply put, is this IEM toe-tapping?
 Creating this energy requires all parts of the frequency spectrum working together: treble energy around 4-6kHz conveys snappy attacks of stick hitting percussive instruments at the beginning of a beat, bass energy around 150Hz conveys the punchy sensation of the beat itself, whilst the subbass energy below 60Hz creates the physical rumble sensation that convey power and atmosphere.
 Weak treble response dulls the attacks.
 Weak bass makes beats hollow.
 Too much bass makes bassline blurry and dulls the sense of rhythm.
 Thus, "dynamic IEM" is a balancing art.*